Logan

 His personality also hits close to home.
-He’s a reluctant hero—a man who, despite being an “animal,” can’t help but ultimately do the right thing.
+He’s a reluctant hero, a man who, despite being an “animal,” can’t help but ultimately do the right thing.
 We like him because, supernatural abilities aside, his actions are those of ordinary people.
 He drinks alcohol and smokes cigars.
 He’s prone to angry outbursts.
 Often, he doesn’t like himself.

 Here I am, now some semblance of Logan.
 At the end of a decades-long war in which I played a tiny part, I don’t know what to think of myself.
 Did I do the right thing?
 Am I a good guy?
-Sometimes, I feel like the answer to those questions is no.
+Sometimes, I feel like the answer to those questions is “no.”

 You can also realize that the thoughts popping into your head are no different than any other form of media.
 If most of the nonsense on television and the internet these days makes you roll your eyes, then take the same approach to your mind.
 Logan is just a story.
 It’s not true.
 Whatever you are telling yourself most of the time isn’t either.
-It’s a narrative—a series.
+It’s a narrative, a series.
 Don’t subscribe to it.

 I wear this crown of thorns